Updated 2026 · 80+ private schools in Asunción · MEC-regulated

 Free sports schools (SND)

-Paraguay's National Sports Secretariat (snd.gov.py) opens enrollment annually for Escuelas Deportivas — sports schools for children and teens aged 6–17.
-In 2026, 22 sports are offered: football, basketball, volleyball, chess, badminton, fencing, judo, taekwondo, table tennis, squash, beach volleyball, and more.
-Classes run at the SND complex, the National Aquatic Center, and other Asunción venues.
+Paraguay's National Sports Secretariat (snd.gov.py) opens enrollment annually for Escuelas Deportivas — sports schools for children and teens.
+In 2026, 22 disciplines are offered: chess, athletics, badminton, basketball, boxing, fencing, football, artistic gymnastics, rhythmic gymnastics, handball, judo, karate-do, Olympic wrestling, swimming, padel, artistic skating, squash, taekwondo ITF, tennis, table tennis, indoor volleyball, and beach volleyball.
+Adults have a separate "Actívate-Vida Sana" program (boxing + zumba).
+Classes run at the SND complex, Centro Acuático Nacional, San Francisco/Cateura/La Chacarita community centers and indigenous communities in the interior.

 Arts, music and dance